 With the help of the U.S. Navy in 1998, NOAA recovered Monitor’s nine-foot cast iron propeller and 11 feet of shaft.
 In 2000, NOAA and partners stabilized the wreck, and in 2001 brought up more than 250 artifacts, including the vibrating lever steam engine.
 After a 41-day recovery effort in 2002, NOAA and the U.S. Navy raised Monitor’s gun turret with two 11-inch Dahlgren cannons.
 Since 2002, no other artifacts have been recovered.

 Although unpredictable weather and harsh conditions – as well as the vessel’s depth and distance from shore – can often be deterrents to research, there is still much to be learned about Monitor and the surrounding area.
-The wreck continues to be mapped, documented, and studied with previous expeditions in 2006, 2009, 2010, 2011, 2015, 2017, and 2018.
-These expeditions created new photomosaics, images, and 3D models of the USS Monitor.
-Each expedition reveals new information that gives a deeper understanding of Monitor's legacy.
+The wreck continues to be mapped, documented, and studied with an expedition in 2006 and survey work completed in 2009, 2010, 2011, 2015, 2017, and 2018.
+These expeditions and survey work create new photomosaics, images, and 3D models of the USS Monitor.
+Each trip to Monitor reveals new information that gives a deeper understanding of Monitor's legacy.

 Monitor National Marine Sanctuary is located on the slope of the continental shelf in the warm Gulf Stream waters, making it suitable for a variety of marine life.
 The types of habitats observed within the sanctuary’s boundaries include scattered natural rocky outcrops, sand flats, muddy patches, and artificial hard surfaces created by Monitor itself and a few scattered artifacts.